Amendments to NAS 27 have entered into force: accounting in line with IFRS 5

 Kreston Ukraine services to international and Ukrainian clients

-Kreston Ukraine represents one of the best leading audit practices in Ukraine
+Kreston Ukraine represents one of the leading audit practices in Ukraine, viewing audit as the foundation of public trust in the results of professional activities.

 TRUST YOUR PROJECT TO PROFESSIONALS